mother-of-all-self-hosting/ansible-role-excalidraw/docs/configuring-excalidraw.md

 ## Usage

 After running the command for installation, the Excalidraw client becomes available at the specified hostname like `https://example.com`.

->[!NOTE]
-> At the moment, self-hosting your own instance doesn't support sharing or collaboration features (see [this section](https://docs.excalidraw.com/docs/introduction/development#self-hosting) on the official documentation).

 ## Troubleshooting